Lona/Lona/README.md

 Currently, these targets are supported:

 - iOS / macOS (Swift)
-- React DOM / React Native (JavaScript)
+- React DOM / React Native / React Sketchapp (JavaScript)

 Support is planned for:

 - Android (Kotlin)
-- React Sketchapp (JavaScript)

 The target with the most features currently is Swift.
 However, it's still fairly rough.
 If you want to try it out, check out the [installation instructions](./compiler/core/README.md).